How to build a bat box

 - Choose where you want to place your box.
 This could be on the trunk of a nearby tree or under the eaves of your house.
 Ensure you place it at least 3 metres from the ground, away from artificial light and in a position that bats can easily fly into.

-- Get your rough cut, untreated plank of wood (i.e. wood that hasn’t been treated with chemicals) which should be around 1.1m long, 15cm wide and 1.5cm thick to make the whole box.
-You can often get your wood from visiting a saw yard.
+- Get your rough cut, untreated plank of wood (i.e. wood that hasn’t been treated with chemicals), measuring around 1120mm long, 150mm wide and 15mm thick to make the whole box.
+You might be able to get your wood from a saw yard.

 - If your wood feels smooth, run the sharp end of your saw across the top to roughen it up and cut 1mm deep slit every 10mm.
 This helps bats to get a good grip as they cling to the wood.

-- Next, assemble your box using wood glue or nails so that it looks similar to that in the photos.
+- Assemble your box using wood glue or nails.
 Start by gluing/nailing the sides onto the back of your box and then add the front, roof and base.

-- To put up your box, drill holes into the back of your box (at the top and bottom) and use screws or plugs to fix it to a wall.
+- Drill holes into the back of your box (at the top and bottom) and use screws or plugs to fix it to a wall.
 If attaching to a tree, use adjustable ties to avoid damaging the tree.
 If affixing to a house, they should be placed as close to the eaves as possible.
 Be careful when using a ladder and get someone to hold it whilst putting up your box.